pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - Shared modules will be imported by many lazy loaded features so they must only contain declarables (components, directives and pipes) and modules (which only contain declarables) and must NEVER implement any services (providers: [ ]).

+### Module configuration

+#### Declarations

+The declarations array only takes declarables.
+Declarables are components, directives and pipes.
+Declarables must belong to exactly one module.
+The compiler emits an error.
+Pipes is a special case. must also be added to the providers array if you use transform function in a component template or if you want to use inject it via a constructor.
+You can also instead provide your pipe locally to the component or else use the providedIn 'root' if you want to share it globally.

+#### Imports

+A template can use exported declarables from any imported module, including those from modules that are imported indirectly and re-exported.
+For example, ModuleA imports ModuleB, and also exports it, which makes the declarables from ModuleB available wherever ModuleA is imported.

+#### Exports

+...

+####

 ### Dependency injection (DI)

 Injectors are inherited, which means that if a given injector can't resolve a dependency, it asks the parent injector.
 A component/directives can get services from its own injector, from the injectors of its component ancestors, from the injector of its parent NgModule, or from the root injector (created from the app module).